Tofutush/Forty-Donuts/mspa.md

 [spoiler close="Close" open="Open"]
 [left]
 [color=#0cf]SPARKY: Your glases are prety clear from what I can see here, but you stil have the cloth on your hand.

 SPARKY: Which means you'd probably just finished cleaning them.

 SPARKY: Tonight's kind of hot and humid, so I figure that you'd come out of somewhere cold, and vapor landed al on your glases!

 SPARKY: That cold place you came out of must be the freezer!
 You opened the freezer not long ago.

 SPARKY: Among al the cold stuf that are kept in the freezer, only ice cream tubs have to be put bak!

 SPARKY: Unles you ate it up, though.
 But if you put it bak into the freezer, that means you stil have ice cream left!

 SPARKY: Ice cream!
-I love it!
+I love it![/color]
 [/left]
 [/spoiler]
 [/size]